 - Unwanted back, shoulder, wrist pain

-There are many stages for backswing golf some of them are discussed below:
+Various stages of your golf backswing aid in the optimal golf swing, some of them are discussed below:

 - The first stage is your left arm should be straight throughout the backswing and you shouldn’t let your left elbow bend during your backswing.

 - Your left heel should remain on the ground.
 Some of the beginners lift their heel to generate more speed in downswing.
 But this is unadvisable for the golfer.

 - Your left knee points at the ball during the backswing.
 In the backswing, most of your weight is towards the right knee and your left knee should not be moving.

 - Your hips should rotate during the backswing for coiling effect and to prevent swinging only with your arms.

 - Your hips should remain in the box.